pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 If you have a Docker/Podman setup, you can use the enclosed `Containerfile` to setup a pristine, known-to-work environment with minimum fuss.
-If you decide to do that, follow the instructions in `README.Container` file, skip the next section and resume at MUSIC Installation.
+If you decide to do that, follow the instructions in `README.container` file, skip the next section and resume at MUSIC Installation.